 What causes your child to cry out for their beloved Binky?
 Once you’ve identified which situations trigger your child’s desire for a pacifier, be ready to replace it with comfort and reassurance.
 It can be helpful to swap out the pacifier with a transitional object such as a cuddly doll or stuffed toy.
 Additionally, distracting your child with a fun activity can help take their mind off the desired Binky.
 Be sure to offer positive reinforcement and praise when your child sleeps through the night or self-soothes without his pacifier.

 If you’re still running into roadblocks, it’s time to put a creative spin on the “bye-bye Binky” process.
 One idea is to take your child and pacifier to the store to pick out a new toy to replace their pacifier.
-There are many experienced store clerks who are used to this trick and are willing to play along when your child “trades in” the pacifier for a new toy of her choosing.
+Many experienced store clerks are used to this trick and are willing to play along when your child “trades in” the pacifier for a new toy of her choosing.
 Other parents have thrown a “Goodbye Binky” party, set out the pacifier for the Binky Fairy, or donated the Binky to children who need it.

-If your child is resisting the idea of losing his or her pacifier, try making the process into a game.
-Similar to the graphic shown on this page, create a countdown game where you tell the child that over the next three to four weeks Binky will be shrinking.
+If your child is resisting the idea of losing their pacifier, try making the process into a game.
+Similar to the graphic shown on this page, create a countdown game where you tell the child that over the next three to four weeks, Binky will be shrinking.
 The first week, cut a very small hole in the top of the pacifier.
-Be careful to make clean cuts that do not leave any part of the pacifier hanging which could break off in your child’s mouth.
+Be careful to make clean cuts that do not leave any part of the pacifier hanging, which could break off in your child’s mouth.
 Continue to cut a portion of Binky off each week until there is no longer anything left for your child to suck on.
 This is a great way to separate your child’s association from someone taking the pacifier away to the pacifier just breaking on its own.
 In the end, you can tell your child it’s time to bid Binky bye-bye.

 If you decide to go cold turkey, be sure to collect all pacifiers around the house – the last thing you need is your little one finding a pacifier the week after she gave it up and going back to square one!
-If you need additional ideas on how to wean your child off the pacifier be sure to ask your pediatric dentist or visit mychildrensteeth.org for further tips and a pediatric dentist locator to find a pediatric dentist near you.
+If you need additional ideas on how to wean your child off the pacifier, be sure to ask your pediatric dentist or visit mychildrensteeth.org for further tips and a pediatric dentist locator to find a pediatric dentist near you.